Post-Service Withdrawals from TSP Accounts

 • The TSP will make the payment directly to your Roth IRA or Roth account maintained by an eligible employer plan.
 The transfer will not be taxed in the current year and no income tax will be withheld.
 However, if, at that time, your payment does not meet the IRS rules for qualified earnings, the taxable portion will be subject to federal tax withholding.
 (Note: If your Roth earnings are not qualified and you are under age 59 1⁄2, an early withdrawal penalty may also apply.)

 • If a portion of your payment is a required minimum distribution, that portion cannot be transferred.
 Instead, it will be paid directly to you after 10 percent federal tax withholding has been deducted from any taxable portion of your required minimum distribution.
-This rule also applies if you are receiving substantially equal payments and elect to receive a final single payment that includes a required minimum distribution.
+This rule also applies if you are receiving installment payments and elect to receive a final single payment that includes a required minimum distribution.

 • If you choose to have the TSP transfer only a portion of your payment and a portion is paid to you, each payment will be paid proportionally from your Roth investments and earnings.
 Any nonqualified Roth earnings that are paid to you will be subject to tax.